Idempotents and homology of diagram algebras: Introduction

 \subsection{Acknowledgements}

 I would like to thank Rachael Boyd and Richard Hepworth, for their encouragement, and for their suggestions and comments on previous drafts.
-I would also like to thank Sam Hughes for early encouragement and feedback, and Lawk Mineh and Niall Taggart for useful conversations about organisation and presentation.
+I would also like to thank Sam Hughes for early encouragement and feedback, and Lawk Mineh, Niall Taggart, and an anonymous reviewer for useful comments on organisation and presentation.
 I would also like to thank Rachael for suggesting rook algebras, a class which leads quite naturally to thinking in terms of idempotents, and to thank Richard for giving an excellent and accessible talk on homological stability of algebras at Ran Levi's $60^{\textrm{th}}$ birthday conference.
 Thanks are therefore also due to certain bureaucratic forces which made it possible for me to attend that conference.
+This work was supported by the European Research council (ERC) through Gijs Heuts' grant “Chromatic homotopy theory of spaces”, grant no. 950048.